Mouradbdb/dreamTales/README.md

 ## Future Enhancements

 - **Story Images:** Generate images related to the story content.
-- **Monetization:** Integrate ads to monetize the app.
-- **Social Sharing:** Allow users to share stories on social media or with friends.
+- **Monetization:** Integrate ads to monetize the app.- **Social Sharing:** Allow users to share stories on social media or with friends.